Psychiatric disorders of childbirth: Acts of desperation

-In women facing death during obstructed labour, panic or despair can drive them to take desperate remedies.
+In women facing death during obstructed labor, panic or despair can drive them to take desperate remedies.
 There are about twenty cases of suicide or suicide attempts.
 The suicidal motive is not depression or shame, but unbearable pain and despair.
 The methods – throwing themselves out of the window, hanging or drowning – show the extremity of the woman's suffering.

 There are more than 20 descriptions of auto-Caesarean section.
-In a few cases the apparent motive has been the destruction of an unwanted child, or psychiatric illness, but the majority have been desperate remedies when the infant cannot be delivered and the nearest obstetric unit was beyond reach.
+In a few cases the apparent motive has been psychiatric illness, but the majority were either the destruction of an unwanted child, or desperate remedies when the infant cannot be delivered and the nearest obstetric unit was beyond reach.
 Most of these cases have been reported from poor countries, where contributions to literature are scarce, and they may be more common there.
 The mother usually survives, but few infants survive.

 Psychosis during labor

 Various psychoses can start during labor.
 Of the organic psychoses, eclamptic, Donkin, epileptic and infective psychoses have all started during labor, although postpartum onset is usual.
-These differ from parturient delirium in their duration, lasting at least a few days, not a few hours.
+These differ from parturient delirium in their duration, lasting at least a few days, rather than a few hours.
 In addition, there are 19 cases of bipolar episodes with onset during labor; they differ from parturient delirium in their symptomatology (mania rather than delirium) and duration measured in weeks.
 These cases are evidence that, on the balance of probability, the trigger of bipolar/cycloid episodes is already active during parturition.